rokka-io/rokka-wordpress-plugin/readme.txt

 = 1.1.0 =

-* Add option to define if previous image should be deleted on rokka if metadata changes.
+* Added option to define if previous image should be deleted on rokka if metadata changes.

 = 1.0.0 =